Addressing the Impact of Childhood Trauma

 As a child, I suffered childhood trauma quite severe bullying throughout my school years which had a significant impact on my adult life.
 When I was two years old, my parents moved to a town on the North Shore of Long Island.
 It was an affluent area, and I am sure they were proud to be able to afford this town and provide me with an idyllic childhood.

-In this article, I will tell you how to heal from childhood trauma and reclaim your emotional well-being with practical insights and support.
+In this article, I will tell you how to recover from childhood trauma and reclaim your emotional well-being with practical insights and support.

 Understanding Childhood Trauma